luiscielak/sqdesignlabs/_pages/case-study-pmi-da.md

 ![Wireframes HiFi](https://user-images.githubusercontent.com/349454/193666741-30dbb6f4-6328-4f4d-adee-003163265acc.png)

-## The Solution

-> How might we organize our content to make it more relatable, accessible and shareable?
+### How might we organize our content to make it more relatable, accessible and shareable?

 - Improve information design and architecture
 - Provide a responsive, dynamic and interactive interface